-When you are diagnosing transmission noises often the drivers input or description of the noise can be the most helpful information.
-Also keep in mind that often a noise complaint that the customer thinks is an automatic transmission problem can actually be traced back to something else in the driveline.
+However, keep in mind that a noise complaint the customer thinks is an automatic transmission problem can actually be traced back to something else in the drive-line.

-Things like a bad CV joint on front drive cars, universal joints on the driveshaft for rear wheel drive cars, wheel bearings and even some brake system problems like a binding caliper or brake pad that is hanging up can generate a noise that may seem to the driver like a transmission problem.
+Things like a bad CV joint on front drive cars, universal joints on the drive-shaft for rear wheel drive cars, front and rear wheel bearings and even some brake system problems like a binding caliper or brake pad that's hanging up can generate a noise that may seem to the driver like a transmission problem.

-When you have an eliminated all of the other possibilities and the noise is really coming from the transmission focusing a lot of attention to the speed and the conditions at which the noise is most evident is very important to nailing down the transmission problem.
+When you have eliminated all of the other possibilities and the noise is really coming from the transmission, focusing a lot of attention to the speed and the conditions at which the noise is most evident is very important to nailing down the transmission problem.

-When you have gotten to the point where you have an eliminated all of
+When you get to the point where you eliminated all of

-the easy stuff and you are now searching inside the transmission for
+the easy stuff and you're now searching inside the transmission for

 transmission will be needed to pinpoint the problem.

-Fortunately as you begin to take the automatic transmission apart you may run across signs of the problem.
+Fortunately, as you begin to take the automatic transmission apart you may run across signs of the problem.
 This can often begin when you remove the pan.
-You may find flecks of metal or even pieces of bearings or bushings lying in the bottom of the pan that can help you identify problem areas.
+You may find flecks of metal or even pieces of bearings or bushings laying in the bottom of the pan.
+What the material is made of can help you identify problem areas.